KadamShweta04/SAT/server/docs/index.rst

 Book embedding
 --------------

-A book embedding layout in quantified in the number of pages or colors an graph needs for its book embedding.
+A book embedding layout is quantified by the number of pages an graph needs for its book embedding.
 The directive of the book embedding is, that no two edges of the same color intersect.
 Therefor all edges represent a stack.
 The given graph :numref:`gh` as book embedding can be seen in :numref:`ghStack`.

 .. _ghStack:
 .. figure:: _static/graphs/gh_stack.png